gloryodeyemi/SQL-Data-Warehouse/README.md

 # SQL Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---